Frequently Asked Questions

 However, you are obliged to ensure free access to the code you produced if you change the OsmAnd source code and distribute the results of your work.
 Also, the visual elements of OsmAnd application are protected by the Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) that eliminates any possibility of derivatives upon those elements and you must ensure compliance with that license.

 To eliminate any misreading of the licences, we strongly encourage you to read the full versions before developing your own projects based on OsmAnd or somehow related to it.
 Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) GNU GENERAL PUBLIC LICENSE, Version 3

 Good luck with your work.

-You can also use only git and checkout following git repositories into correct folder names:
+Alternatively, you can use only git and checkout following repositories into correct folder names:

 - Folder core - git repo OsmAnd-core

 - Folder android - git repo Osmand

 - Folder core-legacy, branch legacy_core - git repo OsmAnd-core